 Instructions

-- Add the beef and stir to combine making sure to break it up as you stir as it tends to clump.
+- Stir for about 30 seconds till aromatic and then add the ground beef and stir to combine making sure to break it up as you stir as it tends to clump.

-- Once the tomatoes have softened, uncover the pot and increase the heat to high all while stirring the keema with quick movements so that the water dries and the oil rises to the top.
+- Once the tomatoes have softened, uncover the pot and increase the heat to high all while stirring the keema with quick movements smashing the tomatoes to fully incorporate them into the curry.
+Do this until the moisture dries and the oil rises to the top.
+About 5-7 minutes.

 Video